-Payments to subcontractors are processed by the Sponsored Accounting Office (SAO).
-Once OSR receives a fully executed sub-agreement (signed by the sub-institution and counter-signed by Georgetown University), a copy of the agreement is forwarded to the principal investigator and to SAO to file in departmental records.
+Payments to subcontractors are processed by Sponsored Projects Financial Operations (SPFO).
+Once OSR receives a fully executed sub-agreement (signed by the sub-institution and counter-signed by Georgetown University), a copy of the agreement is forwarded to the principal investigator and to SPFO to file in departmental records.

-Note: Incoming sub-agreements from collaborating institutions are considered awards.
+Note: Incoming sub-agreements from collaborating institutions are manages as sponsored research awards.
 Proposals to other institutions to participate in sponsored research should be entered into the GU PASS external proposals module by RDS for OSR review and approval prior to submission to the prime institution.
 Industry-sponsored clinical trial agreement negotiations are managed using the Pre-Award Clinicals Tracking System (PACTS).

 Requirements for a Subcontract Request